BLBMS/api/README.md

 customization requires some prior programming knowledge

+you definitely need this:
+`sudo apt install python3`
+`pip3 install requests`
-you definitely need this: `sudo apt install screen bc -y`
+`sudo apt install screen bc -y`

 **no help, use at your own risk**